Public Relations Tips

 Take photographs at special events for use in newsletters, annual reports or for volunteer recognition.
 Some media sell reprints of their images if you don't have your own photographer.
 Others may send you an electronic copy free of charge.

-	Email copies of your photos to your OTF Communications Officer for use in our newsletters and in website articles to illustrate the broad scope of grants.
+Email copies of your photos to your Public Relations Associate for use in our newsletters and in website articles to illustrate the broad scope of grants.
 We're looking for high-resolution JPEG images with 300 dpi.
 And don't forget to include the name and title of everyone in the photo.

 Helpful Resources (pdfs)

 Resource 1 - Using OTF's Corporate Visual Identity